 Yeah yeah Conrad, the “true meaning” of Christmas is the gift of Christ and not material things like smartphones, TVs and handguns.

 But so what?
 We know that.
 Great.
 Now what?
 What we do with that?

 Christians go around thinking they know the true meaning of Christmas, but spend the Christmas shopping period acting like everyone else.
 Thinking stuff like, “Man, these other shoppers are idiots, this traffic sucks, that cashier looks like he just ate three pounds of pork rinds.”

 The true meaning of Christmas isn’t knowing that it’s about Christ…

-The true meaning of Christmas is living like Christ.
+The true meaning of Christmas is living like Christ and for Christ.